MetOffice/lfric_core/documentation/source/user_guide/testing/index.rst

 aren't testing.
 Automated because tests which aren't run aren't catching bugs.

-The LFRic project makes use of functional testing whereby a known set of input stimulii are presented to a piece of code and the resulting output is compared to expected results.
+The LFRic project makes use of functional testing whereby a known set of input stimuli are presented to a piece of code and the resulting output is compared to expected results.
 Any deviation indicates a change in behaviour.

 This functional testing is a continuum from fine to course grained.